MSc Scientific Computing with Data Science

 - Numerical methods

-In addition, you will carry out a 20 credit point group project, applying coding and data analysis to problems set by industrial and academic partners, as well as choosing additional credits from a range of final year options from our undergraduate programmes (depending on your qualifications and timetabling).
+In addition, you will take a 20 credit point group project, applying coding and data analysis to problems set by industrial and academic partners, as well as choosing additional credits from a range of final year options from our undergraduate programmes (depending on your qualifications and timetabling).

 To complete your studies, you will carry out a 60 credit point individual research project, which you can choose from a selection proposed by project supervisors.
 This project will provide you with first-hand experience in planning, running, documenting, and presenting a substantial piece of original work, applying your computing skills to a cutting-edge challenge in science.